Azure-Samples/cognitive-service-language-samples/core-bot-with-clujs/README.md

     ```bash
     npm install
     ```
-- Setup LUIS
+- Setup CLU

-The prerequisite outlined above contain the steps necessary to provision a language understanding model on www.luis.ai.
-Refer to _Create a LUIS Application to enable language understanding_ above for directions to setup and configure LUIS.
+The prerequisite outlined above contain the steps necessary to provision a conversational language understanding model.

 - Start the bot